Kmhaas/Butler-Bootcamp-Challenge1-Excel/README.md

 ## Analysis
 ### Based upon the data analysis shows the kickstarter can be successful.
 Here shown in graphs "Theater Outcomes Based by Launch Date" and "Outcomes Based on Goals".
 ## Challenges
-### Challenges on this assignment where creating pivot tables, ensuring corect data filled them when refrencing the original data table.
+### Challenges on this assignment where creating pivot tables, ensuring correct data filled them when refrencing the original data table.
 Another challenge was changing years in a graph to months from the filter options.
 I was able to overcome these challenges by reaching out to the tutor after reviewing the mircosoft help pages and youtube videos to see my problem was ....
 ## Results
 ### Two conclusions based on "Theater Outcomes Based on Launch Date" would be 1.
 Most successful "Theater" kickstarters are during the months of April and August as seen in the Analysis graph.
 2. December is the worst month to launch a theater kickstarter campaign based on the graph.
 ### A conclusion based on "Outcomes Based on Goals" would be kickstarter campaign goals less than $1000.00 to $4999.00 are the most likely to be successful based on the graph.